INTO-CPS-Association/fault-injection-maestro/fi_example/README.md

 $ pip install -U wxPython
 ```

 wxPython takes a looong time to build so be patient.
+If you're on Mac, and the build fails, try this [workaround](https://discuss.wxpython.org/t/failed-building-wheel-for-wxpython-macos-12-0-1/35700/4).

 As in the water-tank two experiments, with and without FI are run: